This article was originally published by VICE France

 Alexandre Dupouy is a sex archaeologist.
-The French collector has spent his entire life collecting what he defines as "erotic and pornographic junk."
-His shop, the Tears of Eros—now open only by appointment—has been selling pictures, paintings, and sex objects for almost half a century.
+The French collector, who resembles some sort of druid, has spent his entire life collecting what he defines as "erotic and pornographic junk".
+His shop, The Tears of Eros – now only opened by appointment – has been selling pictures, paintings and sex objects for almost half a century.
 It's a sort of small museum that traces the history of sex in France.

-Nearly four decades later, Dupouy has decided to reprint some of this impressive collection as a book called Bad Girls (La Manufacture Books, 2014).
-The book is co-authored by both Dupouy and Monsieur X. Given that the actual photographer is no longer alive, I decided to have a word with Depouy about the book.
+Nearly four decades later, Alexandre Dupouy decided to reprint some of this impressive collection as a book called Bad Girls (La Manufacture books, 2014).
+The book is co-authored by both Alexandre and X. Given that the actual photographer is no longer alive, I decided to have a word with Alexandre about the book.

 What were the working conditions for a prostitute of the time?

 In a way, it was similar to sport.
 One could do the job for about two or three years before being totally damaged.
-Diseases were common, and the access to protection was really bad.
-Condoms existed but weren't mandatory.
-The girls cleaned themselves with something called "hygienic sponges."
-The sponges had, of course, absolutely no efficacy.
+Diseases were plenty and the access to protection was really bad.
+Condoms existed, but weren't mandatory.
+The girls cleaned themselves with something called "hygienic sponges".
+The sponges had, of course, absolutely no efficiency.

-Some say that Paris used to be the prostitution capital of the world, right?
+Some say that Paris used to be the prostitution capital of the world?

 By the 1920s, it had calmed down a bit.
 But for a century before that, it certainly was.
 From Madeleine to the Bastille, there were red-light districts all over Paris.

 In the early 20th century, the city was a hotspot for prostitution.
 In those days, men didn't have very exciting sex lives with their wives.
-Also, if you were a man in the middle class, you would get married by 35.
+Also if you were a man you belonged to the middle class, you would get married at 35.
 There would always be some misbehaving uncle to show you the joys of a brothel once you hit puberty.